maineel/maineel/README.md

 - 👋 Hi, I’m @neel
-- 👀 I’m interested in ... (l)earning
+- 👀 I’m interested in ...
+(L)earning
 - 🌱 I’m currently learning ...
 Git & GitHub
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...